Thursday, 12 May 2016

 After trying out the leaf and drawing the plant, I decided to enlarge it and create a composition, getting plenty of leaf practice!!

-I completed the finishing touches whilst painting at Horsham museum, an event to promote the Association of Sussex Artists, to which this piece will be submitted.
+I completed the finishing touches whilst painting at Horsham museum, an event to promote the Association of Sussex Artists, to which this piece was submitted.

 This painting has now been sold.